shubhambavishi/Image-high-resolution-SRgan/README.md

 * output : All the tested images are in this folder

-*for full description of code and model visit : https://github.com/deepak112/Keras-SRGAN
+*for full discription of code and model visit : https://github.com/deepak112/Keras-SRGAN

+* for learning of all the concepts used here, kindly visit first : https://medium.com/@birla.deepak26/single-image-super-resolution-using-gans-keras-aca310f33112